Azure/bicep-registry-modules/avm/res/api-management/service/README.md

 ### Parameter: `additionalLocations`

 Additional datacenter locations of the API Management service.
+Not supported with V2 SKUs.

 - Required: No
 - Type: array